Skip to main content

 Written by Yury Gorelik

 Triggers in Lodgix automate emails, SMS messages, and other actions based on reservation events.
-When a trigger is not firing as expected, the cause is almost always one of the six issues listed below.
+When a trigger is not firing as expected, the cause is almost always one of the issues listed below.
 Work through them in order before contacting support.

-The Trigger is Not Enabled
+The Trigger is Not Active

-To check: go to Settings > Triggers, open the trigger, and confirm the Enabled switch is turned on.
+To check: go to Settings > Triggers, open the trigger, and confirm the Active switch is turned on.
 (On the Triggers list, the same state is shown in the Enabled column.)
 Save the trigger after making any change.

 The Trigger Conditions Do Not Match The Reservation